iklein99/homebridge-smartthings/README.md

 require a lot of work to install.
 It will discover devices automatically as well as unregister devices that are removed from your smarttthings network.
 This is currently under development.

+## Fixed in 1.4.16 / 1.4.17
+* Fixed issue with some lights could not handle setting hue and saturation individually

 ## Fixed in 1.4.15
 * Improvements to timing issued resulting in switch status flip flopping after a command is sent.